Tulum, Riviera Maya, Mexico ... a

 visit

-Gran Cenote which is approx 6 km from the beach of
+approx. 6 km from the beach of

 Tulum on the road to Coba.